Forecast region: Territories

+List of tsunami warning regions

 United States

 In the U.S., the National Weather Service uses zone forecasts, where generally each county is a zone.
 For counties near the ocean, there are normally two zones: coastal and inland.
 The same is true for counties that are part mountainous and part lowland, or for counties that are quite long.
 This older system is not used for warnings, which are based on FIPS codes (two digits for the state, three for the county or independent city), with the initial digit being for optional sub-county divisions.
 Both of these are becoming less important with the advent of point forecasts, and polygonal warning boxes based on lines drawn between geographic coordinate points.
 The coordinates of such points are listed at the end of each warning.

 The term county warning area is also used to indicate the area of responsibility for each NWS forecast office.
 The forecast area is usually synonymous with the broadcast range of all NOAA Weather Radio stations programmed from any particular office, though the broadcast callsign followed by "listening area" is often used.